john-hewitt/backpack-website/index.md

 #### Acknowledgements

-This work was supported by the following organizations.
+This work was supported by the Stanford Natural Language Processing Group, Stanford Center for Research on Foundation Models, and the Stanford Artificial Intelligence Laboratory.
 All errors are our own, and all opinions do not necessarily reflect the organizations.

 <img src="assets/stanfordnlp-logo.jpg" width="100px" >
 <img src="assets/crfm-rgb.png" width="120px" >
 <img src="assets/sail-logo.png" width="120px" >

 Demos were developed by [Lora Xie](https://www.linkedin.com/in/loraxie/).
-Considerable feedback and advice on paper drafts given by the Steven Cao, Xiang Lisa Li, and the rest of the Stanford NLP Group community.
+Considerable feedback and advice on paper drafts given by Steven Cao, Xiang Lisa Li, and the rest of the Stanford NLP Group community.
+The work wouldn't have been possible without [FlashAttention](https://github.com/HazyResearch/flash-attention/); thanks Tri Dao and Hazy Research!
 John Hewitt was supported by the National Science Foundation Graduate Research Fellowship under grand number DGE-1656518.